Implementing probabilistic programs in Haskell

 -- weaken, targetting the first position in the context weaken :: Term γ φ -> Term (Cons ψ γ) φ weaken = reorder Next -- weaken, targeting the second position in the context weaken2 :: Term (Cons φ γ) ψ -> Term (Cons φ (Cons χ γ)) ψ weaken2 = reorder g where g :: In ψ (Cons φ γ) -> In ψ (Cons φ (Cons χ γ)) g First = First g (Next i) = Next (Next i)

-It can be seen that the normal form of a term with Let
+It can be seen that the normal form of a term with Let and Return reduces any

 programs as allowed by Left Identity, as well as re-brackets programs so that